Louis-Aime/Milesian-calendar-VBA/README.md

 MIT licence applies

+MAC OS users:
+1. You will have to insert manually (not with "import") the modules.
+1. Works possibly only on the latest versions of Excel (those which handle VBA).
-MAC OS users: check date conversion starting from 1904.
+1. Check date conversion starting from 1904.
+It might work from 2 January 1904 only.

 ## Installation
 1. Create a new Excel file, save as "Excel file with macros".